INTRODUCTION

 Chicago Tribune, May 25, 1912

 The north side will have a municipal bathing beach this summer.
 The council committee on bathing beaches and recreation piers yesterday recommended a council resolution to take immediate steps to acquire shore lend for the purpose.
-It Is expected the resolution will be adopted by the council next Monday night.
+It is expected the resolution will be adopted by the council next Monday night.

 The site has been selected by the committee, of which Aid.
 Long, is chairman.
 The new beach will have a 1,200 toot frontage on the lake between Montrose and Windsor avenues.
 A double decked bathing pavilion to accommodate 2,000 persons will be constructed on the beach.
 Plans for the pavilion and piers also have been drawn, and the total cost of the Improvements outside the value ad the land is placed at $22.000.